LuisEstebanAcevedoBringas/LuisEstebanAcevedoBringas/README.md

 ## I'm a student, engineer and developer.
 - 😵 Computer Engineer
-- 👽  I’m currently learning PyTorch.
+- 👽  I’m currently learning PyTorch and Deep Learning.
 - 🤟🏿  Love going to concerts, tattoos and playing video games.

 ### Languages and Tools: